AAI Board and Staff

 Executive Director - Gender Dynamix: Tshepo Ricki Kgositau

-Tshepo was born in Gaborone, Botswana and graduated with a BA in International Relations and Criminal Justice from Monash University.
+Ricki was born in Gaborone, Botswana and graduated with a BA in International Relations and Criminal Justice from Monash University.
 She is a passionate human rights advocate for transgender and transsexual persons and communities; Human rights, diplomacy and social justice was the focus of her studies.
-Some of her work involved regional research on trans populations in Africa and transgender human rights monitoring and reporting to regional and international human rights mechanisms such as the United Nations and the African Commission; Protection for the rights of transgender and gender variant persons on campuses; lead coordinator for a monumental regional situation analysis on trans persons and how their access to health care is affected and impacted by legislature and policies in six Southern African countries; Ricky is also a co-founder of new regional alliance called the Southern Africa Trans Forum (SATF).
+Some of her work involved regional research on trans populations in Africa and transgender human rights monitoring and reporting to regional and international human rights mechanisms such as the United Nations and the African Commission; Protection for the rights of transgender and gender variant persons on campuses; lead coordinator for a monumental regional situation analysis on trans persons and how their access to health care is affected and impacted by legislature and policies in six Southern African countries; Ricki is also a co-founder of new regional alliance called the Southern Africa Trans Forum (SATF).

 Carl-Olof Bouveng, Lindahl, Sweden